SplicingVariant/SplicingVariants_Beta/README.md

  ![Supplementary Figure](https://github.com/SplicingVariant/SplicingVariants_Beta/blob/master/SplicingVariant.png)

 Several papers reported that such variants cause severe mendelian disroders, such as progeria syndrome and dilated cardiomyopathy
-However, because a method for detecting such splicing-altering variants in a high-throughput pipeline had not been developed, these variants were overlooled in usual NGS settings.
+However, because a method for detecting such splicing-altering variants in a high-throughput pipeline had not been developed, these variants were overlooled in usual NGS settings.<br>
 Here we present a high-throughput-friendly method to detecte candidates for a splicing-altering variants.
 Additionally we developed a cell-based splicing assay utilizing NGS technology for mulitiplexing analysis, where construct design and assessment of splicing alteration are automated.